 Finally, we had all our ducks in a row and coasted out the driveway a few minutes before 9am.
 The air still had a little refreshment in the wind gusts, in the shade at least, but I could tell that would be short lived.
 Our neighborhood was still pretty sleepy itself, with just a few people setting out to take their dogs for a morning stroll, and traffic seemed to be following suit.
 It’s a refreshing change from 9am on a weekday, when everyone out and about is cranky because they’re probably late to work, these people are most likely out to start a day off of shopping, or brunch, or something somewhat enjoyable.

 We were heading north that day for two reasons.
 First, our plan included an 80 mile ride, and my parents’ house is exactly 38.5 miles from ours.
 Second, Austin City Limits music festival was downtown (about 10 miles the opposite way), and with the thousands of natives and visitors partying it up down there… you either go embrace it or stay the hell away.
 Since we weren’t doing the former, we wanted to avoid it like the plague.
+But unfortunately, we’d heard of the rare gifts on sale in that very pageant, and as the adage goes, curiousity kills the cat…or should I say, cats.

 To go north from our neighborhood, there are two decent options – either up Metric, which has hills but they aren’t steep, or up Steck-o-slavakia (as the Strava segment calls it), and you get the climbing done with straight away and all at once about a mile and a half into your ride.
 Metric is the most direct route, but Steck leads to Rudy’s breakfast tacos, so of course, that won.
 We huffed our way up and meandered through streets and parking lots until we turned into our favorite bike breakfast place.